RENALOGIC U&R IS AN MSP SAFE HARBOR AND AN INDUSTRY LEADER; ALTERNATIVE METHODOLOGIES ARE NOT.

 The MSP coordinates benefits between primary plan payers and Medicare plans as secondary payers for plan members with end-stage renal disease (ESRD).
 Plan members who have ESRD are entitled to Medicare, but health plans must pay dialysis claims as primary to Medicare for at least 33 months.
-Plan language, which lets the plan avoid this requirement, violates the MSP.
+Plan design, which lets the plan avoid this requirement, violates the MSP.

 DaVita filed lawsuits against Marietta Hospital, Amy’s Kitchen, and Virginia Mason health plans, alleging dialysis cost containment methodologies violated the MSP.
 In these cases, federal appeals court decisions create both high risks and a safe harbor for dialysis cost containment.

 WHAT THE MSP CASES SAY

 The MSP cases take some in-depth analysis to understand.
 Here’s a summary of what they are saying:

 - In Marietta Hospital two out of three judges held that a plan that paid 5% of Medicare violated the MSP and most likely “forced” a member with ESRD to change from Medicare.
 As a result, under ERISA, DaVita can require the plan to pay dialysis claims at rates at least as favorable as any other treatment.
 DaVita can also sue directly under the MSP for double damages for claims already paid in violation of the MSP.
 This ruling seriously deviates from existing cases and regulations, and the full court is reconsidering it.